Savefor later Page saved! You can go back to this later in your Diabetes and Me Close

 Are there shortages of Victoza?

-We know that due to global shortages of GLP-1 agonist medications, some people living with type 2 diabetes who could benefit from Victoza are unable to access it.
+We know that due to shortages of GLP-1 medications in the UK, some people living with type 2 diabetes who could benefit from these drugs have been unable to access them.
+Stock shortages of Victoza are expected until mid January 2025.

 You can read our response to the serious supply issues of drugs for people with type 2 diabetes or visit our GLP-1 shortage FAQs for more information.